Best Construction Collaboration & Project Management Software Tools

 - Information sharing, including photos and documents

-- A lot of emphasis on the creativity of a user
+- A lot of emphasis on user creativity

 Shortcomings: